xuxif/DeepMEI/README.md

 ##
 We are excited to announce significant updates to DeepMEI, making it more efficient and adaptable for genomic analysis across various computational settings.
 Our continuous efforts to optimize DeepMEI have led to notable improvements in runtime efficiency, especially in environments with higher computational capacity.

-Docker Version Update to v1.6.25:
+Docker Version Update to v1.6.26:
-The latest Docker version of DeepMEI, v1.6.25, has been enhanced to provide even better performance across a range of hardware configurations.
+The latest Docker version of DeepMEI, v1.6.26, has been enhanced to provide even better performance across a range of hardware configurations.
 Our testing, using the NA12878 37.3X whole-genome sequencing data, has shown remarkable efficiency improvements:

-On a system with 12 CPUs and 16 GB of memory, DeepMEI now completes its run in 96 minutes.
+On a system with 12 CPUs and 16 GB of memory, DeepMEI now completes its run in 83 minutes.
-With 32 CPUs and 64 GB memory, the runtime significantly decreases to just under 50 minutes.
+With 32 CPUs and 64 GB memory, the runtime significantly decreases to just under 40 minutes.
-Further increasing resources to 32 CPUs and 128 GB memory, DeepMEI finishes in 48 minutes.
-Maximizing the available resources with 64 CPUs and 256 GB memory, DeepMEI completes the task in approximately 40 minutes.
+Maximizing the available resources with 64 CPUs and 256 GB memory, DeepMEI completes the task in approximately 30 minutes.
 These timings highlight DeepMEI's enhanced efficiency and scalability, confirming its suitability for high-throughput settings where runtime is critical.

 Recommendation: